Star City (TV series): Production

 The series is created for Apple TV by Ben Nedivi, Matt Wolpert and Ronald D. Moore, with Wolpert and Nedivi as showrunners and executive producers alongside Moore of Tall Ship Productions, and Steve Oster and Andrew Chambliss.
 Rhys Ifans is in a lead role as the Soviet's Chief Aerospace Designer with Anna Maxwell Martin as the head of the KGB surveillance team.
 In February 2025, Solly McLeod, Agnes O'Casey, Alice Englert, Adam Nagaitis, Josef Davies and Ruby Ashbourne Serkis joined the cast.
 In July, Priya Kansara joined the cast.

 Filming took place in Vilnius, Lithuania, from February 2025.
 Filming locations included Vingis Park and Pašilaičiai.

+Release

+Star City had its world premiere out of competition at the 2026 Canneseries.
+It premiered on Apple TV on May 29, 2026.

+Reception

+The review aggregator website Rotten Tomatoes determined that 94% of 34 critics' reviews were positive, and the average of rated reviews was 8.3 out of 10.
+The website's critics consensus reads, "Taut, ambitious, and impressively self-assured, Star City proves a worthy expansion of the For All Mankind universe with its blend of political intrigue and human drama."
+Metacritic, which uses a weighted average, assigned a score of 80 out of 100, based on 16 critics, indicating "generally favorable" reviews.